ambaradan/rocksmarker/README.md

 ### Secondary editor

 To test or use the configuration as a secondary configuration use Neovim's variable *NVIM_APPNAME*, the use of this variable allows Neovim to pass an arbitrary name that is used for searching the configuration files in `~/.config/` and for the subsequent creation of the shared file folder in `~/.local/share/` and the cache in `~/.cache/`.
-To then set *rocksmarker* as a secondary editor type:
+To then set *Rocksmarker* as a secondary editor type:

 ```bash
 git clone https://github.com/ambaradan/rocksmarker.git ~/.config/rocksmarker/